 Combining materials can give you additional:

-Use metal mouldings’ versatility in color and form to turn a simplistic range hood, hanging artwork, or other creative idea into a standout element.
+Use metal mouldings’ versatility in color and form to turn a simplistic range hood, hanging artwork, or other creative ideas into a standout element.
 Metal transforms the mundane into the must-see more than wood or other materials ever could.